TABLE OF CONTENTS

-- Acts deceitfully at any time or under any circumstance.
+- Acting deceitfully at any time or under any circumstance.

-- Utilizes any means of transportation during the race.
+- Utilizing any means of transportation during the race.

-- He or she does not meet the medical requirements to complete the race.
+- Not meeting the medical requirements to complete the race.

 - Evades or refuses the equipment control

-- Does not carry security items listed as mandatory equipment.
+- Not carrying any item listed as mandatory equipment.

-- Damages the vegetation and wildlife in the surrounding area.
+- Damaging the vegetation and wildlife in the surrounding area.

-- Arrives at the aid station after the time limit.
+- Arriving to an aid station after the cut-off time.

-- Has an aggressive behavior, whether it is verbal or physical, towards other runners, organizers, or any others associated with or attending the event.
+- Having an aggressive behavior, whether it is verbal or physical, towards other runners, organizers, or any others associated with or attending the event.

-- Refuses or chooses not to help another runner in need of assistance.
+- Refusing or choosing not to help another runner in need of assistance in case of emergency.

-- Does not follow instructions given by the Race Director or others members of either the security teams or leaders of the control points and/or aid stations.
+- Not following instructions given by the Race Director or others members of either the security teams or leaders of the aid stations.